 The Muséum’s collection of endogenous rocks is an inventory of the rocks formed inside the Earth.
 They are representative of magmatic plutonic or volcanic rocks, formed from the solidification of previously molten terrestrial materials (magma) and any type of rocks altered under the influence of temperatures and pressures prevailing inside the Earth (metamorphic rocks).

 Due to the history of earth science collections at the National Museum of Natural History, a number of endogenous rock samples are still in the general geology collection.

-The endogenous rock collection contains around 24,000 specimens, some of which are accompanied by thin plates for microscopic observation, chemical analyses and extensive scientific observation.
+The endogenous rock collection contains around 24,000 specimens, some of which are accompanied by thin sections for microscopic observation, as well chemical analyses and extensive scientific observations.